CasualYT31/ComputerWars/CWM Format Specification.md

    in that order.
 Both are `awe::BankID` fields, storing the IDs of the CO types.
 If there is no tag CO, the `awe::army::NO_ARMY` value should be stored in that field.
 This should *not* be the case for the current CO.

+## 2CWM

+Here are the changes for the next iteration of the alpha release version of the map format:

+ - In between the `Army` loop and the `Tile` loop, there is a new `ArmyID` field, which stores the army whose turn it was when the map was saved.